iulianstana/catalog-data-chambers/README.md

 The project is part of [*Catalog Politic*](https://code4.ro/en/project/catalog-politic/), an online platform that centralizes existing information about persons in public functions in Romania.

 Here we tackle the problem of gathering the data available on the internet in a semi-structured form.
 We use Python and Scrapy to crawl and parse the web, after which we dump the data in a MongoDB database.
 Please keep in mind that this project is in a very early stage, and thus some of the features are still experimental.
+Also, the architecture is also subject to change, since we want to be in sync as much as possible with our other similar projects, like [*CZL Scrape*](https://github.com/code4romania/czl-scrape), part of [*Ce Zice Legea*](https://code4.ro/en/proiect/ce-zice-legea/).

 ## Requirements